bartbalaz/janus-container/README.md

 * Out-of-the-box this project provides the simplest single host Docker configuration which may be tailored to any other more complex configurations.
 * Only the video room plugin (and echo test plugin) with HTTP transport have been tried.
 Possibly, other plugins and transports may require adjustments in the content of the target image (e.g. included Ubuntu packages).
-* At the bottom of this page in the Experimentation and observations section, we have added a dicussion about some limitations that need to be considered when deploying the target image.
+* At the bottom of this page in the Experimentation and observations section, we have added a discussion about some limitations that need to be considered when deploying the target image.
 * The master branch changes often, it may be broken from time to time, if this happens please fall back to any of the existing tags.
 * The author welcomes comments and sugestions!